ProfessionalWiki/WikibaseEdtf/README.md

 **Enabling the extension**

-Then enable the extension by adding the following to the bottom of your wikis "LocalSettings.php" file:
+Then enable the extension by adding the following to the bottom of your wiki's "LocalSettings.php" file:

 ```php
 wfLoadExtension( 'WikibaseEdtf' );